-As Special Assistant Auditors for the Auditor General, we have audited the accompanying statements of plan net assets of the State Employees' Retirement System of Illinois (the System), as of June 30, 2004 and 2003 and the related statements of changes in plan net assets for the years then ended.
+As Special Assistant Auditors for the Auditor General, we have audited the accompanying statements of plan net assets of the State Employees' Retirement System of Illinois (the System), as of June 30, 2005 and 2004 and the related statements of changes in plan net assets for the years then ended, as listed in the table of contents.
 These financial statements are the responsibility of the System's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.